Sue-93/password-checker/README.md

 * Some passwords may still be insecure despite receiving a high score.

 ## Responsible Use
-This tool is intended for educational purposes only., Do not use this tool for password cracking, hacking, or for any malicious activities.
+This tool is intended for educational purposes only.
+Do not use this tool for password cracking, hacking, or for any malicious activities.

 ## License